tybant0427/Code_Refactor/README.md

   - Added alt text to each image that is on the webpage for accessibility reasons.
   - Gave the webpage a nice fitting title.
   - Gave the webpage a proper footer rather than using div elements for that as well.
+  - Fixed broken link for search-engine-optimization by adding the missing id.